dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/GSDemo.md

 }
 ~~~

 First, it will update the **droneLocation** with the aircraft's current location.
-Next, update the text for the status labels from the DJIFlightControllerCurrentState.
+Next, update the text for the status labels from the `DJIFlightControllerState`.
 Furthermore, update the aircraft's location and heading by calling the related methods from **DJIMapController**.

 Now, let's test the application!